Last Updated on March 9, 2021 by Julia Wilson

 Imbalances may occur either due to increased or decreased electrolytes and are known as hyper (elevated) or hypo (decreased).

 Osmosis refers to the passage of water solution from outside the cells across the semi-permeable membrane into a region of higher solute concentration.
-When the solvent molecules are the same concentration (osmolarity) as that of the cells, the balance of water in and out of the cells is equal (isotonic).
+When the solvent molecules are at the same concentration (osmolarity) as that of the cells, the balance of water in and out of the cells is equal (isotonic).

 What conditions does fluid therapy treat?